BoomerangDecompiler/boomerang/Readme.md

   cmake ..
   make
 ```
-To compile the qt5_and_boost branch on windows, it should be enough to have:
+To compile on windows, it should be enough to have:
 * cmake 2.8.12 or newer from http://www.cmake.org/cmake/resources/software.html
 * Qt5 mingw package ( version 5.3 or newer ) available from http://www.cmake.org/cmake/resources/software.html
+* QtCreator - installed as a part of the Qt5.

+# Testing

 After building boomerang You can run the test suite, to do that you will need ruby interpeter and a bash compatible shell.
 ```